sajidsarker/sajidsarker.github.io/_posts/2023-02-09-evaluating-predictive-models.md

 Optimising predictive models based on linear relationships often requires minimising the vertical Euclidean distance between predictions and actual observations drawn from a population of unknown distribution.

 There are various ways of calculating this distance (or difference).
-These metrics are generally defined as **residuals**, and allows us to gauge the accuracy of a predictive model.
+These metrics are generally defined as **residuals**, and allows us to gauge the accuracy of a predictive model or estimator.

 Different disciplines, such as statistics or machine learning, refer to residuals using different terms.
 Popularly, they are referred to as residuals, errors, or loss.